Acoustic Overspecification in Electronic Dance Music Taxonomy: Dataset and Features

-The autocorrelation tempogram emphasizes subharmonic periodicities.
-To remove octave ambiguities in both representations, we derive cyclic tempograms by pooling tempi related by powers of two:
+To remove octave ambiguities within both representations, we derive \textbf{cyclic tempograms} by pooling all tempi related by powers of two into a single octave:

-From each representation, we extract statistical summaries of the top tempo bins, including their BPM, mean magnitude, and temporal variability.
+In this equation, $T(t,\lambda)$ represents either $T^F$ or $T^A$ at time $t$ and tempo $\lambda$, while $\rho$ serves as a reference tempo (e.g., 60\,BPM).
+The variable $s$ indexes the position within the octave, and the sum runs over the equivalence class $[s\cdot\rho]$.

+Finally, we extract our 64-dimensional feature set from these representations using the following metrics\footnote{The last two metrics explicitly use non-cyclic peaks to ensure groove-level characteristics are preserved without octave masking.}: \begin{itemize} \item \textbf{Statistical Summaries:} Extracted from the top tempo bins of the cyclic tempograms, including their BPM, mean magnitude, and temporal variability. \item \textbf{Temporal Energy Ratio:} Computed from the non-cyclic raw peaks to distinguish half-time from full-time groove density. \item \textbf{Fourier Peak Concentration Index:} Computed from the raw peaks to separate rhythmically straight patterns from highly syncopated ones. \end{itemize}

-To validate that our findings reflect genuine acoustic structure rather than artifacts of our feature design, we additionally extract embeddings from two state-of-the-art pre-trained models:
+To isolate EDM's inherent acoustic organization from potential feature engineering artifacts, we additionally extract embeddings from two state-of-the-art pre-trained models:

-\textbf{MERT-95M} (768 dimensions): a music-specific transformer trained on 160M music clips using masked language modeling \cite{li2024mert}.
+\textbf{MERT-95M} (768 dimensions): a music-specific transformer trained on 160M music clips using masked language modeling~\cite{li2024mert}.
 MERT learns hierarchical music representations without genre labels.

-\textbf{CLAP-tiny} (512 dimensions): a contrastive audio-language model trained on 630K audio-text pairs \cite{wu2023clap}.
+\textbf{CLAP-tiny} (512 dimensions): a contrastive audio-language model trained on 630K audio-text pairs~\cite{wu2023clap}.
 CLAP's multimodal training provides a domain-agnostic perspective.

-These embeddings serve as independent validation: if diverse feature representations converge to similar natural cluster counts despite different architectures, training objectives, and dimensionalities, this would provide strong evidence that our discovered taxonomy reflects EDM's inherent acoustic organization rather than methodological choices.
+These embeddings serve as independent validation: if diverse feature representations converge to similar natural cluster counts despite different architectures, training objectives, and dimensionalities, this provides strong evidence that our discovered taxonomy reflects EDM's inherent acoustic organization rather than methodological choices.